 Book recommendation: Vanishing Games by Roger Hobbs

 Turn right and follow Fort Street to another bookstore gem: Russell Books at 734 Fort Street is one of Canada’s largest secondhand bookstores.
-You can browse the labyrinthian building with stacks of used books on every topic imaginable for hours.
+You can browse the labyrinthian building for hours, browsing through stacks of used books on every topic imaginable.
 Friendly and knowledgable staff are available in store and on the phone to help you find exactly what you are looking for.
-The store features an antique book section, has its own merchandise consisting of t-shirts and mugs with its logo, and puts on events regularly.
+The store features an antique book section, sells t-shirts and coffee mugs with their logo as merchandise, and puts on events regularly.
 If you find yourself exhausted after this visit, check out the Dutch Bakery & Coffee Shop nearby.

 Book recommendation: The Hate U Give by Angie Thomas

-Follow Fort Street into the center and take a right turn that will take you to Munro’s at 1108 Government Street.
+Follow Fort Street into the center and take a right turn to get to Munro’s at 1108 Government Street.
 The pompous building used to belong to the Royal Bank of Canada.
 Named after its founder, Alice Munro, it is Victoria’s most famous bookstore.
-The interior is calm and almost serene.
+The interior is calm, almost serene.
 There is a large travel writing and local interest section.
-Staff can be a little curt from time to time.
+Staff can be a little curt.